rxnlabs/wc-authorize.net-pro/readme.txt

 A valid SSL certificate is required to ensure your customer credit card details are safe and make your site PCI DSS compliant.
 This plugin does not store the customer credit card numbers or sensitive information on your website.

 == Changelog ==

+= 5.1.20 =
+* Updated freemius sdk to 2.4.1
+* Updated min WC version to 3.0.0
+* Updated "WC tested up to" header to 4.9

 = 5.1.19 =
 * Fixed "Pending Review" orders being marked as paid